 98 % reduction of interface defect state density compared to existing methods

-Scanning Tunneling Microscope (STM) images of III-V material with native oxide surface layer and with crystalline oxide reconstruction developed by Comptek.
+Scanning Tunneling Microscope (STM) images of III-V native oxide surface layer (top) and crystalline oxide reconstruction developed by Comptek Solutions (bottom)

-These novel crystalline structures are thermodynamically stable which results in the passivation effect.
-They are characterized by unprecedented low levels of surface state densities.
-These properties narrow down the gap between theoretical and actual efficiency.
-Additionally, our solution helps to avoid the oxidation of the materials during the different manufacturing phases reducing the risk of defective parts and improving the manufacturing yields.
+Novel crystalline structures formed with Kontrox are thermodynamically stable and are characterized by unprecedentedly low levels of surface state densities.
+Additionally, Kontrox helps to avoid the oxidation of the materials during the subsequent manufacturing phases reducing the risk of defective parts and improving the manufacturing yields.

 Scope of applicability

 Kontrox provides high-quality passivation in a wide range of III-V semiconductor materials and device types.
 The technology is ready for commercialization for the materials listed below.
 However, technology applicability extends beyond those, and we are available for implementation studies for other III-V materials and device types.